temk/protobuf-utils/README.md

 ## Command line utiilities
 In the folder 'precompiled' we placed the following:
-* precompiled jar containing all dependencies: protobuf-utils-1.0-SNAPSHOT-jar-with-dependencies.jar
+* Precompiled jar containing all dependencies: protobuf-utils-1.0-SNAPSHOT-jar-with-dependencies.jar
-* simple protocol definition Geom.proto (copied from test/resources)
+* An example of protocol definition Geom.proto (copied from test/resources)
-* example of compressed binary message stream shapes.bin.gz
+* An example of compressed binary message stream shapes.bin.gz

 ### Cat
 Command line utility for printing from/to different file formats.